Campus

 Biography

-I am an environmental geographer who researches the complex relationship between humans and their environment, focusing on how this relationship shapes behaviour, participation, and environmental decision-making in Canada, with particular attention to issues of environmental justice and equity.
+I am a geographer researching how human-environment relationships shape behaviour, participation, and environmental decision-making in Canada.
+My doctoral work examines how rural landowners navigate tensions between capital and place in their stewardship decisions, and how collaborative governance arrangements can support more just and sustainable outcomes.
 With a strong academic foundation spanning both the sciences and social sciences, my previous work has explored community-based conservation, community health, and housing policy.
-This breadth of experience enables me to approach my research through multiple lenses, drawing from a variety of fields and methodologies.
-Alongside my doctoral work, I am actively engaged in other human-environment and community-driven research, contributing to projects on faith-based environmentalism, commons and commoning, biodiversity policy, and housing policy.
+This breadth of experience enables me to approach research through multiple lenses, drawing from a range of fields and methodologies.
+Alongside my doctoral work, I contribute to projects on faith-based environmentalism, commons and commoning, biodiversity policy, and housing and homelessness policy.

 Publications